openzipkin/brave/instrumentation/messaging/RATIONALE.md

 related to those operations, even if the logs do not include trace IDs.

 ### What are some examples of message IDs?
-We derive semantics by looking at multiple open source projects and cloud services, as well the special case of JMS.
+We derive semantics by looking at multiple open source projects and cloud services, as well as the special case of JMS.

 | System      | Kind     | Operation      | Direction | Field                       | Owner  | Scope      | Format